ligato/docs/docs/plugins/connection-plugins.md

 Authorization restricts access to all registered permission group URLs.
 The user receives a token after login, which grants access to all permitted sites.
 The token is valid until the user is logged out, or until it expires.

-The expiration time is a token claim set in the [REST plugin config file][http-conf-file]:
+The expiration time is a token claim set in the [REST plugin config file][rest-conf-file]:

 ```
 token-expiration: 600000000000